Seiten

 • In the case of public limited companies, the nationality of the country in which the stock exchange mainly is active.

 • The applicant must either have already made, or be in the process of making, a substantial investment in the United States.
-The capital for investment must be irrevocably set be!
+The capital for investment must be irrevocably committed!

 • The investment must be a "considerable" capital sum should comprise.
 Based on experience, the investment size should currently be around $100,000.